 Ritalin and Adderall, two of the most commonly used ADHD drugs work well as treatment drugs, but also carry a high potential for drug abuse and addiction.
 When used for performance-enhancing purposes, Ritalin vs. Adderall addiction risks run neck-and-neck in terms of the range of problems these drugs can cause in a person’s life.

-If you’re struggling with Ritalin or Adderall abuse and need treatment help, please feel free to call our toll-free helpline at 800-768-8728.
+If you’re struggling with Ritalin or Adderall abuse and need treatment help, please feel free to call our toll-free helpline at 800-768-8728(Who Answers?).

 Ritalin vs. Adderall Differences